Researching Economic And Social History 2 ESH4010P

 Short Description

-This course is compulsory for all senior honours students in Economic and Social History, except for those undertaking a dissertation.
-It is designed to provide help and training in key skills, extending work conducted in Levels 1 and 2 and in the Junior Honours year, in the areas of research and presentation.
+This course is compulsory for all senior Honours students in Economic and Social History, except for those undertaking a dissertation.
+It acts as an alternative to the dissertation and satisfies the independent work component for the MA Soc Sci degree programme.
+This course aims to provide students with a critical understanding of the ways in which historical perspectives can be applied to a range of relevant topics and problem, and to provide them with the skills to engage - as historians - with policy through research impact.
+It is designed to consolidate key discipline-specific key skills, extending work conducted in Levels 1 and 2 and in the Junior Honours year, in the areas of research and presentation.

 Timetable

-2 x one hour meetings of the entire RESH 2 class.
+2 x one hour lectures of the entire RESH 2 class.

 Requirements of Entry